Subject Intent: Why Religion, Ethics & Philosophy?

 What will I study?

-Study of Religion (Christianity): religious figures and sacred texts, religious concepts, social and historical developments in religious thought e.g. who was Jesus?
+- Religion.
+Christianity: religious figures, sacred texts, religious concepts, social and historical developments in religious thought e.g. who was Jesus?
 What is God’s nature?
 Is Christianity relevant today?
 Christian attitudes to inequality.
 Religious practices.

 Religion, Ethics & Philosophy

 Please note: Subject videos have been filmed from colleges across our Trust.